 I make compost from food waste and years ago I started finding small lacy plastic bits in the compost.
 I found out that they come from teabags.

 What?!
-Yes, many teabags that look like they’re made from paper or silk are actually fortified or even made from plastic.
+Yes, many teabags look like they’re made from paper or silk.
+But these teabags actually contain plastic to make them stronger.

 And would that plastic enter your body?
 Absolutely.
 A new study published in the journal Environmental Science & Technology found that these tea bags shed billions of microplastic particles into your lovely cup of tea!